 The Thracian Temple Complex in the Chetinyovata Mogila, at a distance of 4km from the village of Starosel, was found in 2000.
 It has a statute of a group archaeological monument of culture, declared by letter No 1480 of 04.06.2001.
 This is the oldest ever found royal Thracian complex with a mausoleum.
-It dates back to the end of 5th and the beginning of 4th century BC.
+It dates back to the end of the 5th and the beginning of the 4th century BC.

 The Thracian Temple Complex at Starosel covers six underhill temples, four of which are unique, as well as a few royal burials.
 The large temple at Chetinyova Mogila and the Horizon temple are open for tourist visits.

 The entire hill is surrounded by a wall made of processed granite blocks.
 Its length is 241 meters and its height reaches 3.5 meters.
 The wall is called krepis and outlines a circle which according to the Thracian religious believes symbolizes the Sun.
 The entrance of the temple has a parade staircase and two pedestals, on which statues of lions were sitting.